takekazuomi/lifewithposh/PITCHME.md

 - Broken alias.
 Example: curl, diff

 ---

-## And more
+## and more

-Following problem is not cause by Posh, cause by Windows.
-But critical for consoler.
+## PATH HELL

 - Many many application append own path into PATH environment.

+Problem is not cause by Posh, it's by Windows.

+But critical for console favorite people.

+I call this "PATH Hell".
+It is something like [DLL Hell](https://en.wikipedia.org/wiki/DLL_Hell)

 ---

-### For ten years since then, I survived.
+### For ten years since, I survived.
 Because ..

 - PSReadLine
 - psenv
 - remove-alias -force
 - ConEmu
-- cd bookmark
+- cd bookmark(homemade)
+- ps envdir(homemade)

 ---